munificent/craftinginterpreters/book/parsing-expressions.md

 ## Ambiguity and the Parsing Game

 In the last chapter, I said you can "play" a context free grammar like a game in order to *generate* strings.
-Now, we play that game in reverse.
+Parsers play that game in reverse.
 Given a string -- a series of tokens -- we map those tokens to terminals in the grammar to figure out which rules could have generated that string.

 The "could have" part is interesting.
 It's entirely possible to create a grammar that is *ambiguous*, where different choices of productions can lead to the same